 In preparation for Preliminary Economic Assessment (PEA) Report and any development work.
 Mineralogical studies of the ore have commenced with XPS.
 XPS is based in Falconbridge, Ontario and provides metallurgical technology services and test work for orebody characterization, operational support, growth initiatives, and project development.
-The company feels that a better understanding and characterization of the River Valley PGM mineralization will be a guide in future endeavors and development work.

-Figure 11.
-Location of NAM's 100% owned River Valley PGM Project.
+Figure 11: Location of NAM's 100% owned River Valley PGM Project.